rishwal/LeetCode/README.md

 ## Structure

-- Each file is named with the LeetCode question number (e.g., `1.md` or `219.md`).
+- Each file is named with the LeetCode question number (e.g., `1.md`).
-- Each file includes the full LeetCode question, sample examples (test cases with output and explanation), and my approach to solving the problem (with detailed explanation).
+- Each file includes the full LeetCode question, sample examples (test cases with output), and my approach to solving the problem (with detailed explanation).
 - The time and space complexity of each solution are also provided.

-## Contributions 🤝
+## Contributions 🫱🏼‍🫲🏽

 Feel free to contribute by adding more solutions, improving existing solutions, or providing alternative approaches.
 If you have a better solution, make a pull request!